 Description: Key operated arming stations use a high security key to arm (turn on) and disarm (turn off) the system.
 A red light is normally used to indicate if the system is armed.
 Types: Ace (round) Lock or High Security.
 Inside or outside.
-Major Causes for Tamper switch that is designed to activate if the switch is removed from the wall can cause alarms if loose or removed by contractors or False Alarms: others in error.
+Major Causes for Tamper switch that is designed to activate if the switch is removed from the wall can cause alarms if loose or removed by contractors False Alarms: or others in error.

-Keyfobs
+Keyfobs& Pendants

 Description: Small radio transmitter, commonly located on a key chain that is used to arm and disarm the alarm system.
 May have a panic feature.
-Types: Key chain, watch, car visor mounted or wall mounted.
-Major Causes for If the keyfob has single action buttons to set off a panic alarm it can be accidentally triggered.
-Deactivate or replace single action buttons False Alarms: immediately.
+Types: Key chain, pendant, bracelet, watch, car visor mounted or wall mounted.
+Major Causes for False Alarms: If the keyfob has single action buttons to set off a panic alarm it can be accidentally triggered.
+Deactivate or replace single action buttons immediately.
 Location of panic feature on remote not recommended